pbacci/codepath-yelp/README.md

 ###Known issues

  * Scrolling up and down in the main table view causes the layout to mess up.
-Unfortunately I did not get to figure why this is happening in time
+Unfortunately I did not get to figure why this is happening in time (Resolved thanks to Tim)
  * In general, I ran out of time so the code is definitely messier than I'd like it to be

 ###Walkthrough